kubevirt/community/design-proposals/vsock/vsock.md

 By default none of our aggregated cluster-roles will get RBAC access to this endpoint.

+Creating a websocket connection via this REST-API means that all traffic goes through the kubernetes apiserver.
+Therefore the same scale considerations apply like for `exec`, `port-forward`, `vnc` and so forth.

 ### Security

 Note: The `dev/vhost-vsock` device is **NOT NEEDED** to connect or bind to a `vsock` port.
 This means that it is slightly more challenging to secure it.